esaillar/manou/research.md

  programs requires a special care regarding
  MPI calls location.
 The extension I proposed detect misuse of MPI collective operations inside and outside threaded regions.
  I adapted quite naturally this method to detect misuse of barriers and worksharing constructs in OpenMP applications.
  These features were regrouped in **PARCOACH**, a GCC plugin.
-Approach that we successfully applied to multiple benchmarks and applications.
+We successfully applied to multiple benchmarks and applications.
 Since then, PARCOACH has been re-implemented as a **LLVM pass** and is still under development.

-From October 2015 to October 2016, I was employed as a postdoctoral researcher at the University of California Berkeley (USA).
-During this time, I developed dynamic program analyses for communication and synchronization optimizations in large scientific codes.

-From December 2016 to September 2017, I worked on the European project HPC4E.
-My goal was to optimize kernels of some applications developed in the project with the metaprogramming language BOAST.

-In October 2017, I joined the STORM team at Inria Bordeaux as a tenured research scientist (CRCN).

   </div>
 </div>